 At first I was loving my decision.
 I rode out of the city on to a pleasant country road filled with mountain bikers.
 Then there was a gate, but lots of tire tracks went around it and a local said I was good to keep going.
 Slowly, the road narrowed and turned into a mellow double track.
 Then it went to single track.
 Then it got steeper.

-I rode on, a big smile on my face.
-The clouds danced across the mountains opening one amazing scene after another.
+I rode on through the alpine, a big smile on my face.
+The clouds danced across the mountains, opening one amazing scene after another.
 I reached a ranger station where the staffer greeted me and pointed me to a restaurant a few hundred metres away.
 Starving, I was elated.
 To be completely honest, this is where I shed tears of joy.
 (What I didn’t mention above, it’s that being able to finally eat is what really got me crying.)
-There was several jeeps parked there while members of a Colombian women’s mountaineering club dined following their ascent of Nevado Santa Isabel.
+There was several jeeps parked there while members of a Colombian women’s mountaineering club dined following their ascent of nearby Nevado Santa Isabel.
 I joined them and debated camping there.
 Two things stopped me.
 One was that stopping there would mean a huge effort the next day to get to Salento.
 The other was there was a hot springs with camping at the bottom of the mountain.
 In the end I was lured by hot springs.

 The next day was an uneventful ride along the highway to Salento.
 The highlight was pulling into Sanya Rosa De Cabal just on time for a parade that I think was celebrating the founding of the city.
 I stayed there a little longer than planned but still made it to Salento with time to spare.

 It’s been a lazy two days here, relaxing at La Serrana, a wonderful eco-hostel/organic farm a few minutes walk from the town centre.
 The extent of my activity has been wandering back and forth for lunch.
 I’m about to take a mountain road to Ibague and I’ve been told there’s some hot springs along the way with a restaurant where I can camp for free.
 Hopefully that information is true.